smnikitin/NI-house/README.md

 # NI-house

-## This repository focuses on how to find new luxury apartments to rent in the Boston area in December 2022.
+This repository focuses on how to find new luxury apartments to rent in the Boston area in December 2022.

-## progress  15 from 24
+## progress:  15 from 24

 criteria, 7 factors (1-10):
 - need to be close to T station